Police Credit Union's 2024 AGM Notice and Annual Report are available. Find out more about this notice

 Purchasing your first home can feel confusing, so here’s some information that might help you navigate your way to getting your foot in the door of the property market.

 We understand how overwhelming the process of purchasing your first home can be.
-That’s why we’ve developed a step-by-step guide that unpacks the information you need to land your first property.
+That’s why we’ve developed a step-by-step guides that unpack the information you need to land your first property.

 Our First Home Owner Guide includes handy tips and information about: